Buying Russian oil is “like eating toxic nuclear waste” again

 Prior to the invasion, Russia was exporting more than 5mn bpd of crude oil – equivalent to nearly half of its overall production – as well as 3mn bpd of refined oil products.
 That means if the IEA's estimate is right, 60% of Russia's usual crude oil exports are now piling up in storage.
 This will cause a huge dent in Russia's export revenues.
 According to Russian federal customs data, the value of its oil exports exceeded $110bn in 2021, up nearly 52% year on year on the back of soaring oil prices and the easing of OPEC+ quotas.

-Over 30% of Russian oil exports in 2020 went to China, according to the US Energy Information Administration, and Beijing has no political motive for declining these supplies.
+Over 30% of Russian oil exports in 2020 went to China, according to the US Energy Information Administration (EIA), and Beijing has no political motive for declining these supplies.
 Most of this oil is produced in Eastern Siberia and is classified as ESPO blend, the low-sulphur content of which makes it more expensive than Urals.
 Furthermore, reports indicate that Russian oil suppliers and their Chinese buyers are finding ways of getting around the added problems caused by sanctions.
-Reuters reported on March 11 that Siberian oil firm Surgutneftegas was allowing Chinese buyers to receive oil without providing guarantees known as letters of credit, to sidestep Western restrictions.
-Nevertheless, ESPO's usual premium to most other benchmarks has also plunged in recent weeks, indicating that flow to Asian markets has also been affected.
+Reuters reported on March 11 that Siberian oil firm Surgutneftegas was allowing Chinese buyers to receive oil without providing guarantees, known as letters of credit, to sidestep Western restrictions.
+Nevertheless, ESPO's usual premium to most other benchmarks has also plunged in recent weeks, indicating that flows to Asian markets have also been affected.

 In joint second place were Germany and the Netherlands, which accounted for 11% each of the oil that Russia shipped overseas in 2020, and other OECD countries in Europe took a further 26%.
 And this is where the sharp decline in Urals exports is mostly coming from.
 A number of European governments and companies have said they will try to limit Russian oil purchases where possible.
 South Korea took a further 6%, while other Asian buyers received 5%.